Holmes County, Mississippi: History

 The FDP also worked with local people to run for positions on the ASCS board.
 In the fall of 1965, six black farmers were elected to the county board, with four as alternates.
 This gave them a voice in determining how local programs would run.
 But discrimination in USDA programs continued and was widespread, as shown by a late 20th-century national class-action suit, Pigford v.
 Glickman, which was settled in 1999.
 Payments to members of the class affected continued into the 21st century.

 In 1966 many communities in the county concentrated on setting up the new federal Head Start program for young children.
 The FDP continued to work with other communities on correcting unfair hiring at factories and unequal administration of welfare, as well as trying to end discrimination at eating places.
 From 1966 on, the FDP registered an increasing number of black voters and gained their participation in elections.
 By November 1967, nearly 6,000 new voters were registered in the county.

 In 1967 black farmers and landowners, who had been part of the Movement since the early 1960s, accounted for eight of the ten candidates who ran for local and state offices: Thomas C. "Top Cat" Johnson, Ed Noel McGaw, Jr.; Ward Montgomery; John Malone; Willie James Burns; John Daniel Wesley; Griffin McLaurin, and Ralthus Hayes.
 McLaurin was elected as constable of one of the beats in the county.

-Robert G. Clark (born 1928) and Robert Smith, both teachers, had joined the Movement in 1966 and ran for state representative and county sheriff, respectively.
+Robert G. Clark Jr. (1928-2025) and Robert Smith, both teachers, had joined the Movement in 1966 and ran for state representative and county sheriff, respectively.
 Clark was a member of a landowning family in Ebenezer; he had a master's degree and had nearly finished his PhD from Michigan State University.
 He won a seat as the first and only black elected in 1967 to the Mississippi House of Representatives.
 By 2000, Clark had been re-elected to eight four-year terms in the state house and had been elected as Speaker three times since 1992.
 It was not until 1976 that another African American was elected to the state legislature, but then the number increased.
 Several blacks were elected to local offices in Holmes County well before that.

 White people have also left the county since the mid-20th century because of declining work opportunities.
 Agribusinesses have bought up large tracts of land, and the number of independent farmers has declined markedly.
 By 2010, the total population was less than half that of 1940.
-Still largely rural, Holmes County in the 21st century has problems associated with poverty and limited access to health care; it has the lowest life expectancy of any county in the United States, for both men and women.
+Still largely rural, Holmes County in the 21st century has had problems associated with poverty and limited access to healthcare; as of 2011 it had the lowest life expectancy of any county in the United States, for both men and women.

+In mid-2025, press reports indicted that Holmes County is the most obese county in the country.
+Over half the residents are obese.
+Almost twenty percent of adults are diabetic.
+Median household income in Holmes County is the lowest of any county with a population of more than 10,000.